November 7, 2013

 By educating customers about quality fuel efficient technologies, dealers can help them select the products that are right for their operation and earn their trust.

-“I think a dealer can definitely be the contact for these products,” says Mike Roeth, executive director at the North American Council for Freight Efficiency (NACFE).
+“I think a dealer can definitely be the contact for these [types of] products,” says Mike Roeth, executive director at the North American Council for Freight Efficiency (NACFE).
 “We see the dealer market as a big opportunity for us because they can communicate what we find to their customers.”